A year after the Jan. 6 attack, Congress is plagued by a toxic atmosphere

 The insurrection left a mark on lawmakers, staffers, reporters and the Capitol police force, which was overwhelmed by thousands of rioters.
 Several people died — including police officers who succumbed to their injuries or took their lives in the aftermath.
 Over 700 people who breached the building have been arrested.

-Jackson Lee said it's become harder to work across the aisle.
-She added it's especially challenging when Republicans continue to press false claims about the 2020 election.
+Jackson Lee said it has become harder to work across the aisle.
+She added that it's especially challenging when Republicans continue to press false claims about the 2020 election.

 "I wish that we had better understanding of each other and we had more common ground for the truth," Jackson Lee said.